BInputServerFilter¶

 The input server looks for input filters in the input_server/filters

-subdirectories of B_BEOS_ADDONS_DIRECTORY
+subdirectories of B_BEOS_ADDONS_DIRECTORY,

-, and
+B_COMMON_ADDONS_DIRECTORY, and

-is reserved for add-ons that are supplied with BeOS.
+- The - B_BEOS_ADDONS_DIRECTORYis reserved for add-ons that are supplied with BeOS.